The Welsh Government have announced that due to the improving coronavirus situation in Wales dates for the return of sport have been brought forward.

 An end to the stay local rules, effective from Saturday March 27th.
 People living in Wales can travel anywhere within Wales for the purpose of excercise, recreation or to holiday.

-Six people from two separate households are allowed to meet outdoors.
+Six people from six separate households are allowed to meet outdoors.

-Organised outdoor activities for adults, such as club meets are still not permitted.
+Organised outdoor activities for up to 30 adults, such as club meets are now permitted.

 Organised sports for U18's are now permitted but must be formally organised by an NGB, a club or organsiation.